-To assist a Model 354A user, it's possible that enabling this function would be useful, sending preamble audio to the analog monitor output and, if enabled, Dante monitor output, whenever a preamble message is actively being played.
+This configuration selects the level change that will be made to the analog and Dante monitor outputs when a preamble message and/or talk microphone audio is active.
+It is provided primarily to prevent audio crosstalk and acoustical feedback that could occur between a connected gooseneck microphone and an adjacent monitor loudspeaker.
+Selecting 0 dB would effectively serve to disable this function.
+(As would be expected, adjusting the level of something by 0 dB will not cause any change to occur.)
+Selecting Full Mute would effectively make this function be a monitor output mute.
+Monitor Output - Preamble Audio Level Choices are Off, Low, Medium Low, Medium, Medium High, and High.
+To assist a Model 352A user, it's possible that enabling this function would be useful, sending preamble audio to the analog and Dante monitor outputs, whenever a preamble message is actively being played.
 This would allow a user to hear the preamble audio over an associated monitor loudspeaker and, if applicable, prepare to make a voice announcement.
 Monitor Output - Microphone Audio Level Choices are Off, Low, Medium Low, Medium, Medium High, and High.

-In special circumstances, it's possible that it would be useful to send microphone audio to the analog monitor output and, if enabled.
-Dante monitor output, whenever the mic function is active.
+In special circumstances, it's possible that it would be useful to send microphone audio to the analog and Dante monitor outputs whenever a talk function is active.
 This would allow a user to hear their own voice as a confirmation of what action is occurring.
-If enabled, the microphone audio signal, when active, would be sent to the analog monitor output and, if configured, the Dante Ch 4/Monitor output transmitter (output) channel.
-When configured for Off no microphone audio will be sent to either monitor output.
+If enabled, the microphone audio signal, when active, would be sent to both the analog and Dante monitor output channels.
+When configured for Off, no microphone audio will be sent to the monitor output channels.
 The five other choices allow microphone audio to be sent to the monitor outputs at various levels.
 Note that selecting a level that's too high can result in acoustic feedback between the connected gooseneck microphone and an associated monitor loudspeaker.
 Preamble Audio - File 1 Level Trim Choices are -12 dB, -9 dB, -6 dB, -3 dB, 0 dB, 3 dB, 6 dB, 9 dB, and 12 dB.
 The preamble function allows a stored audio source (in the form of a WAV file) to be sent out the designated Dante transmitter (output) channels.
 This configuration setting allows the playback level of File 1 to be adjusted ("trimmed") from among nine available choices.
 (The level of the preamble audio provided in File 1 will be adjusted relative to the microphone audio level.)
 A negative value indicates that the level of the file will be reduced.
 Selecting 0 dB would cause no level change to be made.
 And a positive selection will cause gain to be added the file.
 Preamble Audio - File 2 Level Trim Choices are -12 dB, -9 dB, -6 dB, -3 dB, 0 dB, 3 dB, 6 dB, 9 dB, and 12 dB.
 These configuration choices function the same as the configuration that applies to File 1.

 Preamble Audio - Allow Update of Files Choices are No and Yes.